masesgroup/KEFCore/src/documentation/articles/howitworks.md

 # KEFCore: how it works

-[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) can be used in some operative conditions.
+[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) can be used in some [operative conditions](usecases.md).

-However it is important to start with a simple description on how it works.
+It is important to start with a simple description on how it works.
+In the following chapters sometime it is used the term back-end and sometime Apache Kafka cluster: they shall be considered the same thing int the [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) context.

 ## Basic concepts